Cyber Attacks Increase by 59%, Is Your Small Business Safe?

-In the year 2018, there were 62 daily attacks in more than 330 daily attacks.
+In the year 2018, there were 62 daily attacks in more than 330 regular attacks.
 These attacks resulted in 1% concussion rates on infected websites.

 Sitelok analyzed three common weaknesses in 2018.
 This includes cross-site scripting (XSS), SQL Injection (SQL), and cross-site request forgery (CSRF).

 WordPress, Joomla!, and Drupal now create 38% of the sites on the internet.
 So most small business owners use this CMS platform.
 And without the three experienced developers, it may be risky to cyber threats.

 The CMS site is even weak with the latest patches.
 Sitelok recommends teams to prevent vulnerability by applying a holistic website security strategy.